Azure-Samples/azure-search-power-skills/Vector/EmbeddingGenerator/Readme.md

 # Deploying the code as an Azure function

-There are multiple ways to deploy this custom skill as an Azure function.
+This code can be manually deployed to an Azure function app.

-1. Clone the repo locally and follow the [Azure functions guide to deploy the function](https://learn.microsoft.com/azure/azure-functions/functions-develop-vs-code?tabs=python).
-This allows customization of the chunking parameters.
+Clone the repo locally and follow the [Azure functions guide to deploy the function](https://learn.microsoft.com/azure/azure-functions/functions-develop-vs-code?tabs=python).
+The chunking parameters can be customized to suit the needs of the content and retrieval scenarios.

-2. Perform an ARM template deployment using the [template file](azuredeploy.json).
-This will deploy a pre-packaged version of the function app.

-Regardless of the method used, please make sure the required function application settings are filled in.
+Once the app has been published, make sure to [publish the application settings](https://learn.microsoft.com/azure/azure-functions/functions-develop-vs-code?tabs=python#publish-application-settings) with the required setting valus filled in.
+Setting up the `local.settings.json` file from the previous section will make this fairly seamless.

 ## chunk-embed